 Suicide affects everyone, not just the victim.
 Whether it’s their family, significant other, friends, neighbors, or colleagues – rest assured that they will feel the impact of these unfortunate events.

 Since this is such a tragic and traumatic moment in one’s life, it’s not unusual to see long-term consequences on one’s psyche after they had to deal with the passing of a loved one.
-In fact, in some cases, people who have had to deal with suicide aftermath may start contemplating suicide themselves, especially if they’ve lost a child or spouse.
+In fact, in some cases, people who have had to deal with suicide result may start contemplating suicide themselves, especially if they’ve lost a child or spouse.
 This is, of course, not to be taken lightly, and if you ever notice a sudden change in the behavior of a person who is close to you or the victim, don’t hesitate to talk about the lingering problems or at least try to recognize and identify peculiar signs that may turn into red flags sooner than you think.

 If you ever find yourself in this situation, talk to your friends and people who are close to you, and let them know what’s bothering you.
 In case you’re not willing to share such information with people around you, there is always the option of seeking professional help.
 The doctor-patient relationship allows you to open up fully and talk about anything that may be bothering you without the fear of being ridiculed and exposed to psychological bullying.
 On top of that, a trained medical professional will always have a piece of better and more constructive advice than most of your friends.